Skip to main content

 Windows Discovery Troubleshooting

-Use this checklist when your Device42 Windows Discovery jobs are failing due to authentication, WMI/WinRM, or connectivity issues.
+If your Device42 Windows discovery jobs are failing, use this checklist to systematically diagnose authentication, WMI or WinRM, and connectivity issues.

 1. Basic Environment and Discovery Setup